Wright brothers: Contracts and return to Kitty Hawk

 The brothers contacted the United States Department of War, the British War Office and a French syndicate on October 19, 1905.
 The U.S. Board of Ordnance and Fortification replied on October 24, 1905, specifying they would take no further action "until a machine is produced which by actual operation is shown to be able to produce horizontal flight and to carry an operator."
 In May 1908, Orville wrote:

 The brothers turned their attention to Europe, especially France, where enthusiasm for aviation ran high, and journeyed there for the first time in 1907 for face-to-face talks with government officials and businessmen.
 They also met with aviation representatives in Germany and Britain.
 Before traveling, Orville shipped a newly built Model A Flyer to France in anticipation of demonstration flights.
 In France, Wilbur met Frank P. Lahm, a lieutenant in the U.S. Army Aeronautical Division.
-Writing to his superiors, Lahm smoothed the way for Wilbur to give an in-person presentation to the U.S. Board of Ordnance and Fortification in Washington, DC, when he returned to the U.S. This time, the Board was favorably impressed, in contrast to its previous indifference.
+Writing to his superiors, Lahm smoothed the way for Wilbur to give an in-person presentation to the U.S. Board of Ordnance and Fortification in Washington, D.C., when he returned to the U.S. This time, the Board was favorably impressed, in contrast to its previous indifference.

 With further input from the Wrights, the U.S. Army Signal Corps issued Specification 486 in December 1907, inviting bids for construction of a flying machine under military contract.
 The Wrights submitted their bid in January, and were awarded a contract on February 8, 1908.
 Then on March 23, 1908, the brothers had a contract to form the French company La Compagnie Générale de Navigation Aérienne.
 This French syndicate included Lazare Weiller, Henri Deutsch de la Meurthe, Hart O. Berg, and Charles Ranlett Flint.

 In May they went back to Kitty Hawk with their 1905 Flyer to practice for their contracted demonstration flights.
 Their privacy was lost when several correspondents arrived on the scene.
+Among them was John C. Burkhart, an aeronautical engineering student at Cornell University and a budding photographer.
 The brothers' contracts required them to fly with a passenger, so they modified the 1905 Flyer by installing two upright seats with dual control levers.
 Charlie Furnas, a mechanic from Dayton, became the first fixed-wing aircraft passenger on separate flights with both brothers on May 14, 1908.
 Later, Wilbur over-controlled the front elevator and crashed into the sand at about 50 mph.
 He emerged with bruises and hurt ribs, but the accident ended the practice flights.